 2. Language Development

 Studies indicate that the use of signs has long-term benefits for the development and success of a child’s language and vocabulary learning and usage.
 If you want your child to talk, you need to talk to them, read to them, sing to them.
 Signing lets them participate in the two-way exchange of language before their little mouths can form words.

 3. Reduction of Frustration

 4. Sharing the Load

 A baby’s primary caregiver is usually the person who best understands baby’s earliest non-verbal communication.
-With a combination of intuition, magic, and some luck, moms can often tell the difference between a baby’s cries for help, for food, for a missing toy, or for fear.
+With a combination of intuition, magic, and some luck, moms can often tell the difference between a baby’s cries for help, for food, for a missing toy, or fear.
 With signs, the communication is clearer, and can be read by a wider audience of caregivers.
 Mom (or whoever is the primary caregiver) is no longer the sole interpreter for baby.

 Convinced?
 Ready to start?
 Great!